If you want to feel happier, these 10 simple habits are here for you. You can feel happier with less effort and more ease.

 - Send a care package or thank you note.

-- Donate books at a little library.
+- Donate books to a little library.

 - Share someone’s creative work or small business on social media.

 - Make a playlist full of love songs for someone you love.
+I made one for you.

 - Give someone a genuine compliment.